bartolo7/React-Native-E2E-Automation/README.md

 ```
 Now with the elements located, it is time to start building the automationFramework.

-## Start building the automation framework
+## 5 Start building the automation framework

 The automationFramework folder follows a modular architecture and contains two more folders.
 The e2e folder is where you will safe all the e2e automation test and the screen is the framework.

 The screen folder has two examples and let´s look at one of them.
 The pageExampleLogin represent the loginPage for the app and that page has four .js files.

 ```
-testID.js: where AL are specfied as json screenObject.js = where all the components in the page like text labels, buttons, list , icons are specified action.js: where user actions functions are written, for instance, login index.js: where we export all the files of the folder
+Where AL are specfied as json: testID.js

+Where all the components in the page like text labels, buttons, list , and icons are specified: screenObject.js

+Where user actions functions are written: action.js

+Where file are imported and exported: index.js
 ```

-#### 1.5.1 Add testID
+### 5.1 Add testID

 The values in the json object below are the AL, which were set in the React-Native app repo.